Aviatorscode2/Open-Source-101/INTRODUCTION-TO-GITHUB.md

 Github CLI is a command line tool that helps you access various Github features without having to leave your terminal. you can make a pull requests, open an issue and so on.
 Here is a list of some Github CLI commands, you can find ohers here

+# Conclusion
+Knowing how Git and Github works is important as a developer or technical writer who is looking to collaborate with others and work on amazing projects, It is an important criteria if you want to be employeable.
+In this article we have been able to cover some aspects of Github like; how to make a pull request, fork a repository, how to clone a reposotiry, we even touched the dofference between Git and Github and difference between Github desktop and Github CLI.
+But that is not all, there is still more to learn, and for that reason, I will be suggesting relavant resources you can use to learn more about Git and Github.

+## Other Relevant Resources